ecilasun/tinysys/README.md

 ### Execute/Load/Store
 This unit will read an instruction from the IFIFO if available, load registers with values, execute (ALU/BLU/CSR/SYS) and decide on new branch target if there's a branch involved.
 After deciding on the branch address, fetch unit is notified so it can resume instruction fetches.
 Where possible, load or store operations will overlap with fetch and execution.

-## GPU
+## VPU
-Graphics processing unit.
+Video processing unit.
 Handles scan-out of various video sizes (320x240 and 640x480) and bit depths (8bpp index color or 16bpp RGB color)

 ## APU
 Audio processing unit.
 Handles mixing the OPL2/RAW audio outputs, and also manages 44/22/11KHz playback and buffer handling of RAW audio.